rohan2453/assignment2-Kondaveeti/README.md

 -----------------------------------
 # trip to new york
-i usually get a ride to kansas city from maryville and take a flight to new york.
-There are couple of other options.
-Car drive is really great for those who love to travel and camp.

-* india
-* portugal
-* europe
-* australia
-* usa
-* new zealand
+1. Bus/car ride to kansas Airport
+2. Flight to New york
+3. car ride to brother place